John-Mark01/learning-swift/Access Level Modifiers.md

 # Swift's Access Level Modifiers
 - theese in all programing languages are something like clearance toa venue.
 Or maybe like a top secret files.
+  #### For most of development you will use Private, FilePrivate, Internal.
 - Swift has **5** access levels, that follows:
 ### 1. Private
   - When created a property/method with a private modifier, this property/method is limited to be accessed only inside the __SCOPE__ of which they are created at.